Planxty: Reunion and second run (1978–1983)

-After the break-up, Moynihan retreated into obscurity, continuing to perform occasionally, but rarely recording.
+After the break-up, Moynihan retreated into obscurity, continuing to perform occasionally, but rarely recorded.
 Irvine and Brady toured together as a duo and, in August 1976 recorded an album at the Rockfield Studios, Andy Irvine/Paul Brady, produced by Lunny who also plays on most tracks, and with Kevin Burke on fiddle.
 For a while, Irvine continued to tour with Brady in Ireland and in the UK, and also with Mick Hanly, predominantly in Europe.
 In 1978, Brady released a solo album (Welcome Here Kind Stranger) including Irvine, Tommy Peoples and Lunny who also produced it.

 The original four members of Planxty, however, continued to encounter each other socially, on the stage, and in the studio.
 It eventually led to a reunion encouraged by music promoter Kevin Flynn, who would become their manager.
 They were joined this time by Matt Molloy, who had been a member of The Bothy Band with Lunny and was also a close friend of O'Flynn's.
 Beginning rehearsals at Molloy's home on Tuesday, 19 September 1978, the line-up went on a mammoth European tour the following year, from 15 April to 11 June 1979, during which the band played forty-seven concerts in fifty-eight days, in the UK, Germany, Switzerland, Belgium, France and Ireland.

 From 18 to 30 June 1979, Planxty recorded their fourth album, After the Break, at the Windmill Lane Studios in Dublin; it was produced by Lunny and released on the Tara Records label.
 Molloy left the group to join The Chieftains shortly after the album was recorded; he remains with them to this day.
 In between the Planxty activity, Irvine squeezed in tours in Europe with Lunny, Mick Hanly and Gerry O'Beirne.
 He also recorded his first solo album, Rainy Sundays...
 Windy Dreams, at Windmill Lane Studios in late 1979, produced by Lunny and released on Tara Records in 1980.